ahmedelshaikh20/RequestMaster/README.md

 ```
 3. Set Request Method & Request Headers (Optional): Default Request Type is GET

-5. Now we come with the part of sending and receiving data , if we want to send data we get the output stream from the connection and if we want to receive data we get the input stream from the connection.
+5. Now we come with the part of sending and receiving data, if we want to send data we get the output stream from the connection and if we want to receive data we get the input stream from the connection.

 6. Now the request is done then we map results to our API response model